hydro-project/hydroflow/book/example_7_echo_server.md

 ```

 # server.rs
 Things get interesting when we look at the `run_server` function.
 This function is the main entry point for the server.
-It takes as arguments the `outbound` and `inbound` sockets, and the `graph` type.
-The `outbound` and `inbound` sockets are the same ones that we allocated in `main.rs`.
-The `graph` type is an enum that we defined in `main.rs`, and is used to control whether Hydroflow emits a dataflow diagram.
+It takes as arguments the `outbound` and `inbound` sockets from `main`, and the `Opts` (which are ignored).

-After printing a cheery message, we get the surface syntax for the server, consisting of three short pipelines:
+After printing a cheery message, we get into the Hydroflow code for the server, consisting of three short pipelines.

 ```rust,ignore
 use crate::protocol::EchoMsg;